 New freshman only (no transfers) desiring a co-op experience on a cycle different from the one designated may request an exchange (a swap).
 This exchange must be with a student in the SAME college, the SAME class year and the SAME major (e.g., Chemical Engineering 4-year student and Chemical Engineering 4-year student, Psychology 5-year student and Psychology 5-year student, etc.).
 The guidelines for exchanging co-op cycles are as follows:

-- If a freshman has identified another freshman on the opposite co-op cycle in the same college, class year and major, then both students must come to Steinbright, 3201 Arch Street, Annex Suite 110, to register as a swap pair.
+- If a freshman has identified another freshman on the opposite co-op cycle in the same college, class year and major, then both students must come to Steinbright at 3201 Arch Street, Annex Suite 110, to register as a swap pair.

-- If a freshman has not identified another freshman to swap with, then the student needs to come to Steinbright, 3201 Arch Street, Annex Suite 110, and register his/her request in the Swap Book.
+- If a freshman has not identified another freshman to swap with, then the student needs to come to Steinbright at 3201 Arch Street, Annex Suite 110, and register their request in the Swap Book.
 Steinbright will make every attempt to match all eligible students, but this may not be possible.

-- Friday, October 31, 2014 is the deadline for these requests to be submitted to Steinbright.
+- Friday, October 30, 2015 at 5 pm is the deadline for these requests to be submitted to Steinbright.
 All students’ co-op cycles will be permanently scheduled for the length of their undergraduate academic program after this date.
-Students will be notified in writing of their new cycle by November 7, 2014.
+Students will be notified in writing of their new cycle by November 6, 2015.
 If no swap could be made, those students will also receive this information in writing.
 No swaps will be effective until they are in writing.